 I sympathize with the request for more comments, but don't have time right now to re-comment a large portion of the code.

 If you have a request for a specific section of the patch that needs to be commented, i can attempt that... but not much more in the short term, sorry.

-#11 Updated by Douglas Strain almost 7 years ago
+#11 Updated by Douglas Strain about 7 years ago

 I must be in the Christmas spirit.
 I have gone in and commented most of this code.

 2) Anywhere I have a "???", add in the relevant details.